Prapthi564/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

 - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 <validation step="ad962332-47cc-4a42-899e-29bb55f5a4bd" />

+## Summary

+In this lab, you configured FSLogix profile containers for Azure Virtual Desktop by creating a storage account, enabling Entra Domain Services authentication, and setting up a profile file share.
+You then assigned appropriate access permissions, installed and configured FSLogix on the session hosts, updated AVD host pool settings, and verified successful roaming profile functionality across the virtual desktop environment.

-Now, click on Next from the lower right corner to move on to the next page.
+Now, click on **Next** from the lower right corner to move on to the next page.

  ![Start Your Azure Journey](./media/Next.png)